gempesaw/Selenium-Screenshot/README.md

 If you pass in a HASH as an argument, it will be combined with the metadata and override/shadow any keys that match.

+    # default behavior is to use the timestamp
     Selenium::Screenshot->new(
         png => $driver->screenshot
     )->filename; # screenshots/203523252.png

+    # providing any metadata uses that as the filename, and the basis
+    # for the diff filename
     Selenium::Screenshot->new(
         png => $driver->screenshot,
         metadata => {